 Charcoal has been popping up everywhere in the beauty sphere from cleansers to face masks.
 Though it might seem like a new ingredient, activated charcoal has actually been around for centuries and has more recently found its way into toothpaste, promising to help remove surface stains for an overall whiter smile.

 But of course, as is the case with most trending ingredients, a few questions are surrounding why and how (or if) it works.
+It's wise to consider your toothpaste needs, preferred flavoring, and tooth health before deciding to use charcoal toothpaste.
 To help, we broke down some of the details and gathered up our favorite charcoal toothpaste options out there that will brighten your smile every day.